SapienzaNLP/mwsd-datasets/README.md

 normalized the Part-of-Speech tags to the Universal POS tags and handled the multiword instances so that they are now associated with a single id and contained within a single XML tag.
 Furthermore, we provide two standard splits:
-1. all: comprising all the instances that we managed to map (data/multilingual_wsd_all_v1.0.tar.gz),
+1. [all](https://drive.google.com/file/d/1nvEYwJ_RwH-ULtyJWo7nO6CmYxPlH0M5/view?usp=sharing): comprising all the instances that we managed to map,
-2. wn: comprising only the instances tagged with a BabelNet synset which contains a sense in WordNet (data/multilingual_wsd_wn_v1.0.tar.gz).
+2. [wn](https://drive.google.com/file/d/1zziHJfLyG1wTXh5_FYTgBlgNejwFqq45/view?usp=sharing): comprising only the instances tagged with a BabelNet synset which contains a sense in WordNet.
 This second split is a subset of all.

 ## Datasets and Inventories Creation